lgss/service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 #Design and improve your digital service

-This one day module will cover the GOV.UK Design Principles, user research and data-driven services.
+This one day module will cover the LGSS Design Principles, user research and data-driven services.
 These are all areas required by the Digital by Default Service Standard.

 ##Design principles in action

-A set of simple but powerful [design principles](/design-principles) underpin all the work done by GDS to develop the award-winning GOV.UK website.
+A set of simple but powerful [design principles](/design-principles) underpin all the work done by GDS to develop the award-winning LGSS website.
 In this session your group will:

 * discover the 10 design principles and how they were created